nicholaswmin/dom/README.md

 ## rationale

 I often need to write short HTML files as usage demos for various components I might be authoring.
-These demo files must be kept stupidly simple & dependency-free so as not to detract from the actual component by adding additional complexity.
+These demo files are best kept stupidly simple & dependency-free so as not to detract from the actual component itself.
-Frameworks and dependencies are specifically avoided.

 However, the verbosity of the native DOM API is unergonomic & ends up cluttering the file in and by itself.